William Avery (basketball): Retirement

 Avery retired from professional basketball in 2012.
 After retirement, he returned to Evans, Georgia where he started a basketball camp.

-In the Fall of 2019, Avery returned to Duke University to complete his degree.
+In the Fall of 2019, Avery returned to Duke University to complete his degree in African American studies.
+While earning his degree, Avery assisted the basketball team.
+Avery graduated in 2023.

+Coaching career

+On July 7, 2023, Avery became an assistant coach for Duke.